Learning Direct Optimization for Scene Understanding: Stochastic Scene Generator and Experimental Datasets

-\paragraph{ Training Datasets }We train the initialization networks on a dataset of 10k images with 55k+ objects.
+We train the initialization networks on a dataset of 10,000 images with over 55,000 objects.
 To train the Prediction Network we use data from two sources.
-The first (another 10k images and 55k+ objects) is obtained from the $\bfz_0$ outputs of the initialization network.
-We paired the detected and GT objects based on the distance of the object contact points to the closest one of the same class within the radius of 10\% of the image width (15\% for real images since manual annotations are more noisy than the perfect synthetic ones).
-The second source was to generate a dataset with small noise added to 10k GT images (55k+ objects) to allow \ourMeth to deal with small errors in further iterations.
-The noise was uniform for the continuous LVs: $\pm$ the median error made by the initialization network per LV.
+The first (another 10,000 images and over 55,000 objects) is obtained from the $\bfz_0$ outputs of the initialization networks.
+We paired the detected and GT objects based on the distance of the object central contact points to the closest one of the same class within the radius of 10\% of the image width (15\% for real images since manual annotations are more noisy than the perfect synthetic ones).
+The second source was a dataset generated by adding a small amount of noise to 10,000 GT images (over 55,000 objects) to allow \ourMeth to deal with small errors in further iterations.
+The noise was uniform for the continuous LVs: $\pm$ the median error made by the initialization networks per LV.
 We also replaced each GT CAD shape by a random one to train \ourMeth to work well in the case of shape-mismatch.
-Thus the \ourMeth training dataset consisted of 110k object examples.
+Thus, the \ourMeth training dataset consisted of 110,000 object examples.